-Our web search spotted Dr Aimee Eyvazzadeh, who is exceptionally talented and shines like Christmas lights.
-I chose her to receive a fourth opinion.
+Our web search spotted Dr Aimee Eyvazzadeh, who is exceptionally talented and shines like Christmas lights in dark in the world.
+I chose her to receive a fourth opinion about our fertility situation.

-The combination of a thorough, knowledgeable, compassionate and super human doctor and an inquisitive, dedicated and unstoppable patient got us heading in the right direction.
-We worked as a team and she tailored an aggressive treatment plan to rescue my poor reproductive health.
-I moved forward with fast pace and proactively questioned every suggestion in order to stay informed, focused and hopeful.
+The combination of a thorough, knowledgeable, compassionate and superhuman doctor paired with an inquisitive, dedicated and unstoppable patient got us heading in the right direction.
+We worked as a team, she tailored an aggressive treatment plan to rescue poor reproductive health.
+I moved forward fast pace, proactively questioned every treatment option, stayed most informed, focused and hopeful.

-Doctors are after all humans and can only do so much, it’s you who knows yourself the best, keeps best records of your health, identifies a clinic and doctor that meets your needs and personality to be on an accelerated path to success.
+Doctors are after all humans and can only do so much, DrAimee is amazingly invested in every patient’s story, it’s you who knows yourself the best, keeps the best records of your health, identifies a clinic and doctor that meets your needs and personality to be on an accelerated path to success.

 - Gratitude is the Greatest Emotion Towards the End

-Every story doesn’t always have a happy end.
+While we know every story doesn’t always have a happy end.
 My heart goes out to couples who tirelessly struggle for years or are still eagerly waiting to meet their miracle babies.
-But when you do, there’s only one emotion that overpowers every negative feelings encountered during your struggle, and that’s “Gratitude.”
+But when you reach your goals and meet your miracle babies, there’s only one emotion that overpowers every negative feeling encountered during your struggle, and that’s “Gratitude.”